 Although Barroco Grill was a BYOB restaurant when they first opened in 2011, they now have a full liquor license and offer a good selection of imported beers, cocktails and wine.
 The vibrant, eclectic decor is a sensory delight and live South American music and other entertainment is featured on the weekends.

 Lakewood, OH 44107

 One of the first South American restaurants to open in greater Cleveland, Paladar is still one of the best.
 The menu includes items from the Caribbean, Central America, and South American cuisines.
-Highlights of the extensive menu include an option to make your own guacamole, Columbian seafood stew, grilled mojo chicken with black beans and lamb Albondigas stew.
+Highlights of the extensive menu include an option to make your own guacamole, Columbian seafood stew, braised beef ropa vieja, and an Argentinian mixed grill.
 Paladar's mojitos are also one of the restaurants most popular items.

 Paladar is noted for its rum bar, featuring more than 75 different varieties of the South American spirit.
 They even offer rum tasting classes.
 Paladar also hosts a popular Brazilian Carnivale party on the Tuesday before Ash Wednesday.

 Paladar is open daily for lunch and dinner.
 They also offer late-night dining (until 11pm), a rarity in this part of the city.
 Paladar accepts Visa, Mastercard, American Express and Discover.
 Paladar offers ample free parking and there is a small patio that's open roughly between Memorial Day and Labor Day.